georgiastuart/utdweteachcs_pelican/content/pages/syllabus/syllabus.md

 ## Course Tools

-We use TI-Nspire Handhelds, teacher software, and Innovator Hubs to explore programming through TI-Basic and Lua and computers to write Lua and JavaScript.
+We use TI-Nspire Handhelds, teacher software, and Innovator Hubs to explore programming through TI-Basic and computers to write Python.
 Course communication and discussion will be done through the course Slack.
-Note: you are not required to use your real name on Slack, but you must inform the instructor of your screen name.
-All grades will be posted on the university eLearning.

 ## Student Objectives